EXPLAINER-Where are we in the COVID-19 vaccine race? | Health

 EXPLAINER-Where are we in the COVID-19 vaccine race?

-Britain became the first country to roll out the COVID-19 vaccine developed by Pfizer Inc and BioNTech on Dec.
-8 after final late-stage trial results showed it was 95% effective in preventing the disease.
-The following is what we know about the race to deliver vaccines to help end the coronavirus pandemic that has killed 1.6 million people worldwide:
+Pfizer Inc and BioNTech SE received U.S. regulatory authorization for their COVID-19 vaccine on Friday, making it the first inoculation against the new coronavirus to get a regulatory green light in the United States.
+The following is what we know about the race to deliver vaccines to help end the coronavirus pandemic that has killed 1.59 million people worldwide:

 WHO IS FURTHEST ALONG?
-U.S. drugmaker Pfizer and German partner BioNTech are the vaccine trailblazers.
-They were the first in the world to release full late-stage trial data on Nov.
-18 and Britain was the first to approve the shot for emergency use on Dec.
-3, followed by Canada on Dec.
-9.
+U.S. drugmaker Pfizer and German partner BioNTech are the coronavirus vaccine trailblazers.

 - READ MORE ON: